Seneca-ICTOER/OPS705/docs/Assignments/assignment1.md

 ### Post-Installation Setup
 1. Fully update the system.
 1. Only allow public-key authentication.
+1. SSH must only listen on port 22222.
 1. Install the prof key into your new VM under your regular user.

 ## Apache Configuration